pyQode/pyqode.core/README.rst

 License
 -------

-pyQode is licensed under the MIT license.
+pyqode.core is licensed under the MIT license.

 Requirements